Akcakaya/MAPS-to-Models/README.md

-# MAPS-to-Models: Developing Population Models with Mark-Recapture Data from the MAPS Program
+# MAPS-to-Models: Developing Population Models with Mark-Recapture Data

 `MAPS-to-Models` is an R script that provides functions to analyze data from marked individuals (mark-recapture data) to develop a stage-structured, stochastic, density dependent population model.